larsenkw/mobile_robot/readme.md

-# RC Car Package
+# Mobile Robot Package

-This package contains code for developing an remote controlled car from a differential drive robot base.
+This package contains code for developing an remote controlled robot with a differential drive base.

 Helpful Info
 Joystick Differential Control: